The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in Miami, FL

 Offers Telehealth

-Eric Smith is a primary care provider, practicing in Family Medicine in Mimai, Florida.
+Eric Smith is a primary care provider, practicing in Family Medicine in Miami, Florida.
 Dr. Smith is rated as an Experienced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-His top areas of expertise are Osteomyelitis in Children, Gardner-Diamond Syndrome, Purpura, and Autoerythrocyte Sensitivity.
-Dr. Smith is currently accepting new patients.
+He is also highly rated in 28 other conditions, according to our data.
+His clinical expertise encompasses Osteomyelitis in Children, Gardner-Diamond Syndrome, Purpura, and Autoerythrocyte Sensitivity.

 Experienced in Juvenile Myoclonic Epilepsy